WINGX ADVANCE GMBH – TERMS AND CONDITIONS OF BUSINESS

 (g) any indirect or consequential loss.

-10.3 Subject to clause 10.1, the Supplier’s total liability to the Customer, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, arising under or in connection with the Contract shall be limited to sum of the total Charges paid under the Contract.
+11.3 Subject to clause 11.1, the Supplier’s total liability to the Customer, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, arising under or in connection with the Contract shall be limited to sum of the total Charges paid by the Customer under the Contract.

-12.1 Unless terminated earlier in accordance with clause 12.2 (Termination) or this clause, the Contract shall continue for the period specified in the Order Form (Initial Term) and shall automatically extend for a further period of the same duration as the Initial Term (Extended Term) at the end of the Initial Term and at the end of each Extended Term.
-Either party may give written notice to the other party OR parties not later than 60 Business Days before the end of the Initial Term or the relevant Extended Term, to terminate this Contract at the end of the Initial Term or the relevant Extended Term, as the case may be.
+13.1 Unless terminated earlier in accordance with clause 13.2 or this clause, the Contract shall continue for the period specified in the Order Form (Initial Term) and shall automatically extend for a further period of the same duration as the Initial Term (Extended Term) at the end of the Initial Term and at the end of each Extended Term.
+Either party may give written notice to the other party not later than 60 Business Days before the end of the Initial Term or the relevant Extended Term, to terminate this Contract at the end of the Initial Term or the relevant Extended Term, as the case may be.

 (a) the other party commits a material breach of any term of the Contract and (if such a breach is remediable) fails to remedy that breach within 30 days of that party being notified in writing to do so;